Aerolab/tutorial-navigator/docs/tutorials/client-platforms/AngularJS.md

 }
 ````

-You can [click here](https://docs.auth0.com/user-profile) to find out all of the available properties from the user's profile.
-Please note that some of this depend on the social provider being used.

-#### 9. Sit back and relax

-Now it's time to sit back, relax and open a beer.
-You've implemented Login and Signup with Auth0 and AngularJS.

 #### Extra Extra

 We've learnt how to configure AngularJS with Auth0's module and a popup for Signing in.